Andrej is a madman who thinks doing many things at the same time will pan out well for him. Spoiler: it won't. It definitely won't.

 TABG is a first-person battle royale game.
 You jump out of a convoy of flying trucks (?) and fight in an arena against around 30 to 40 opponents.
 You scavenge the world, looking for weapons, armour and ammo for your weapon.
 Without a weapon, you are able to move, jump and duck.
 While holding a weapon, you are able to do all of the things listed before, together with aiming and shooting.

-It plays just like PUBG, if it weren't for it's, let's call it, "unique" physics.
+It plays just like PUBG, if it weren't for its "unique" physics.
 They're really funny.
-Since it is an Early Access title for now, it has a lot of bugs, thanks to it's physics, but as I said, the physics are really funny - if you jump, you may see your head, your limbs start moving like tentacles until you hit the ground again.
+It had a lot of bugs in Early Access but the physics are really funny.
+If you jump, you may see your head.
+Your limbs start moving like tentacles until you hit the ground again.

-TABG currently has 3 modes: Solo, Squad and Shooting Range.
+TABG has three modes: Solo, Squad and Shooting Range.

-Solo, is, as it's name suggests, is your regular Battle Royale where everyone is against everyone.
+Solo, as its name suggests, is your regular Battle Royale where everyone is against everyone.

 Squads is a mode in which 2-4 people team up to destroy the other teams.
 You are able to revive people from your squad, but other than that, it plays just like Solo.